LMWafer/orb-slam-3-ready/README.md

 - Container that keeps restarting
 - *docker: Error response from daemon: could not select device driver "" with capabilities: [[gpu]]*

 This repository contains release info and advanced image manipulation.
-See project [Dockerhub](https://hub.docker.com/repository/docker/lmwafer/orb-slam-3-ready) for more quick usage info.
+See the project's [Dockerhub](https://hub.docker.com/repository/docker/lmwafer/orb-slam-3-ready) for more quick usage info.

 # I want vSLAM now !
 1. This will pull the image from [Docker hub](https://hub.docker.com/r/lmwafer/orb-slam-3-ready/tags) and run a container (needs a GPU for Pangolin, container removed after exit)